microsoft/vscode-iot-workbench/docs/iot-devkit/devkit-ota.md

 ## Prepare the firmware for OTA update

-In this step, you will get bellow 3 items for further to enable OTA firmware update:
+In this section, you will build a firmware with new version and upload to the Azure storage.

-- V1.0.1 firmware: *FirmwareOTA.ino.bin*
-- File size of the firmware
-- CRC value of the firmware

-And upload the firmware to Azure.

 ### Build the new firmware